MicrosoftDocs/win32/desktop-src/appxpkg/appx-packaging-tools.md

 ## PowerShell cmdlets

-Use Windows PowerShell to install, inventory, and uninstall line-of-business (LOB) Windows Store apps for Windows that are not store-signed.
+Use Windows PowerShell to install, inventory, and uninstall line-of-business (LOB) UWP apps for Windows that are not store-signed.
 For more info, see: [Appx Module Cmdlets](https://aka.ms/appx-cmdlets).

 ## Related topics